Ahmadjlallad/reading-notes/reading-notes301/class-10.md

   - A breakpoint is a point in the code where the debugger stops and allows the user to inspect the code.
 - What does the word ‘debugger’ do in your code?
   - The debugger is a tool that allows you to inspect the code and see what is going on.

+## Things I want to know more about

+- What is a ‘closure’?